zesterer/openmw-volumetric-clouds/README.md

 (Ensure that the `openmw-volumetric-clouds` directory contains the `shaders` and `textures` directories)

+4. Enable [post-processing shaders](https://openmw.readthedocs.io/en/latest/reference/modding/settings/postprocessing.html#enabled) in your `settings.cfg`.

-4. Start OpenMW and have fun!
+5. Start OpenMW and have fun!

 ## Enabling the mod

-- Press F2 to open the in-game post-processing menu
+1. Press F2 to open the in-game post-processing menu

-- Click on 'clouds'
+2. Click on 'clouds'

-- Press the right arrow key to add it to the active effects list
+3. Press shift + right arrow key to add it to the active effects list

 ## Configuration